stajahlee/DM-Power-Core-Version/README.md

     * All Proficiencies
     * All Backgrounds
     * Starting Stat Options : Rolling Low (3d6) or High (4d6 drop lowest) Powered or Standard Recommended Starting Stats (15,14,13,12,10,8), or Custom Entry
-    * Level Up function complete.
-Prompts new Class Path options, feats, stats increases, etc. By the Book.
-Complete.
+    * Level Up! function : Prompts new Class Path options, feats, stats increases, etc
-    * Allows Saving/Loading _all_ your character profiles
+    * Load and Save : Working, _all_ your character profiles can be stored permanently and brought back up anytime
     * Limitations : No Multiclassing, No Picking Spells (does show slots available), No Picking Equipment